xanthalas/PipeToClipboard/README.md

 # PipeToClipboard
-Reads STDIN and copies to the lines to the clipboard
+Reads STDIN and copies the lines to the clipboard